-Another example of a SEP would be if you’re switching from employer coverage from your current or past employment.
+Another example of a SEP would be if you’re switching from employer coverage to enrollment for Medicare.

 Initial Coverage Election Period (ICEP)

-- If you’re newly eligible for Medicare because you turned 65, you can sign up for a Medicare Advantage Plan or a Medicare Prescription Drug Plan.
+- If you’re newly eligible for Medicare because you turned 65, you can sign up for a Medicare Advantage Plan or Prescription Plan.

 General Enrollment Period

 - If you don’t have Medicare Part A coverage and you enroll in Medicare Part B during the Part B General Enrollment Period, you can sign up for a Medicare Prescription Drug Plan between April 1st – June 30th.